hashgraph/hedera-sdk-java/README.md

 ## Java app quickstart
-[The Java application quickstart guide](docs/java-app/java-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Java project using the Hedera Java SDK.
+[The Java application quickstart guide](docs/java-app/java-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Java project using the Hedera™ Java SDK.

 ## Android app quickstart
-[The Android application quickstart guide](docs/android-app/android-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Android project using the Hedera Java SDK.
+[The Android application quickstart guide](docs/android-app/android-app-quickstart.md) covers how to properly set up the dependencies needed to start developing your Android project using the Hedera™ Java SDK.

 ## Examples
 This repository includes [Java examples](examples/README.md) and [an Android example](example-android/README.md)